ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Expanded definition of "Dispatcher".

 * Added definition of "Individual keying material" to the terminology.

+* Clarified high-level breakdown of the key provisioning process in two phases.

 * Fixed the CDDL definition of 'sign_info_entry'.